aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ### "Deleting Records"

 Phew, let's get to something easier.
-Instead of creating seperate routes for specific form operations like in the Remix example, server actions let's us easily call a delete function in the data access layer, `lib/actions/deleteContact.ts`, and bind it to the delete button in the contact component:
+Instead of creating separate routes for specific form operations like in the Remix example, server actions let's us easily call a delete function in the data access layer, `lib/actions/deleteContact.ts`, and bind it to the delete button in the contact component:

 ```ts
 // lib/actions/deleteContact.ts